mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 Next, we can use the above-mentioned functions to compute the relevant data for buses, branches, and generators.
 Here is an example code snippet that demonstrates this process:
 ```@example ComputationPowersCurrentsLosses
-bus!(system, analysis)
+busPower, busCurrent = analysisBus(system, model)
-branch!(system, analysis)
+branchPower, branchCurrent = analysisBranch(system, model)
-generator!(system, analysis)
+generatorPower = analysisGenerator(system, model)

 nothing # hide
 ```

-Each of these functions is responsible for populating the corresponding fields of the `Analysis` type, such as `bus`, `branch`, or `generator`.
 For instance, we can now observe the active and reactive power injections in megawatts (MW) and megavolt-ampere reactive (MVAr) using the code snippet below:
 ```@repl ComputationPowersCurrentsLosses
 @base(system, MVA, V);
-system.base.power.value * analysis.bus.power.injection.active
+system.base.power.value * busPower.injection.active
-system.base.power.value * analysis.bus.power.injection.reactive
+system.base.power.value * busPower.injection.reactive
 ```

 !!! note "Info"
-    We recommend that readers refer to the tutorials on [AC power flow analysis](@ref ACPowerFlowAnalysisTutorials) and [DC power flow analysis](@ref DCPowerFlowAnalysisTutorials) for a detailed explanation of all the electrical quantities related to buses, branches, and generators that are computed by the functions [`bus!`](@ref bus!), [`branch!`](@ref branch!), and [`generator!`](@ref generator!) in the context of power flow analysis.
+    We recommend that readers refer to the tutorials on [AC power flow analysis](@ref ACPowerFlowAnalysisTutorials) and [DC power flow analysis](@ref DCPowerFlowAnalysisTutorials) for a detailed explanation of all the electrical quantities related to buses, branches, and generators that are computed by the functions [`analysisBus`](@ref analysisBus), [`analysisBranch`](@ref analysisBranch), and [`analysisGenerator`](@ref analysisGenerator) in the context of power flow analysis.

 ---